 |Tax residency / Domicile according to domestic law||Persons are deemed to be tax residents in PRC for tax purposes:

 1. A PRC-domiciled individual is a tax resident for PRC Individual Income Tax Law purpose.

 “PRC-domiciled individual” means individual who habitually resides in China due to household registration, family and economic interests.

 The term ” habitually resides ” is a legal definition by which a taxpayer is judged to be a resident or non-resident and does not refer to the place where a taxpayer actually resides or is resident within a specified period of time.
 If an individual who resides outside of the territory of China for reasons of study, work, family visit or travel and must return to the territory of China after the reasons disappear, the place of habitually resides shall be China.

-2. A non-PRC domiciled individual who physically stays and works in the PRC for one “full year” is regarded as a tax resident in the PRC as well.
+2. A non-PRC domiciled individual who physically stays and works in the PRC for 183 days or morein a tax year is regarded as a tax resident in the PRC as well.